Sandy99098/Sandy99098/README.md

 - 👋 Hi, I’m @Sandy99098
-- 👀 I’m interested in Mob Dile Appevelopment
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning  Python, JavaScript, flutter
+- 🌱 I’m currently learning  Python, flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :
   facebook , instagram